Our review of Pandle

 Ease of Use

-Pandle is extremely easy to use accounting software, one of the easiest to use that we’ve reviewed in fact.
+Pandle is extremely easy to use accounting software - one of the easiest to use that we’ve reviewed in fact.
 This is due to a combination of an intuitive menu navigation, and a pleasing interface which is free from clutter.
-Each page is laid out simple, making it quick and easy to understand, even for the most tech phobic business owners.
+Each page is laid out simply, making it quick and easy to understand, even for the most tech-phobic business owners.

 Getting started on Pandle was a simple enough task.
 A set-up wizard asks for most of the business information so that the software loads the correct features without needing to mess about with settings later (you can still easily change these afterwards though).
 We thought this was a nice touch which, for example, reduces the risk of entering transactions before sorting out the VAT settings, which would cause the VAT return to be incorrect.